-3 The analysis assumed local construction expenditures in the RSA would equal about 41 percent of total construction costs, based on review of U.S. Bureau of Labor Statistics Quarterly Census of Employment and Wages (QCEW) historical data for the RSA, California and the nation and upon analysts' professional judgement.
-Total construction costs correspond to cost estimates for SCC Groups 10 to 60 and a share of Group 90 Costs, and exclude costs for 40.07-Right-of-Way Purchase and Land Costs.
+3 The analysis assumed local construction expenditures in the RSA would equal about 35 percent of total construction costs.
+Total construction costs correspond to cost estimates for SCC Groups 10 to 60 and a share of Group 90 Costs, and excludes costs for SCC 40.07-Right-of-Way Purchase and Land costs and Group 80 Professional Services Costs.